logo for nutrition-and-you.com

 Selection and storage

-Although sweet potato leaves are being eaten in some parts of the world, it is the root that is the toast of sweet potato lovers.
-In the store, buy fresh tubers with intact smooth skin and firm to woody consistency.
-Go for organic varieties for best taste and nutrition levels.
+Although sweet potato leaves are being eaten in some parts of the world, their root is the toast of sweet potato lovers.
+In the markets, buy fresh tubers with intact smooth skin and firm consistency.
+Go for organic varieties for the best taste and nutrition levels.

 Safety profile

-Sweet potatoes contain oxalic acid, a naturally occurring substance found in some vegetables which may crystallize as oxalate stones in the urinary tract in some people.
+Sweet potatoes contain oxalic acid, a naturally occurring substance found in some vegetables that may crystallize as oxalate stones in the urinary tract in some people.

-It is therefore, people with known oxalate urinary tract stones may have to avoid eating them.
-Adequate intake of water is therefore advised to maintain normal urine output in these individuals to minimize stone risk.
+Therefore, individuals with a known history of oxalate urinary tract stones may have to avoid eating them.
+Adequate intake of water is, therefore, advised to maintain normal urine output in these individuals to minimize stone risk.
+(Medical disclaimer).